Kwan-Lab/aboharbdavoudian2025/README.md

 ## Current Focus
 5/25 - Expanding ML pipelines to accommodate binary classification and looping across models. mostly working in **classifySamplesTest** in testScripts.
+5/30 - Feature selection pipeline needs to be redone, will be introducing MRMR Algo into customer sklearn transformer + pyMRMR package.